e-gun/HipparchiaGoServer/README.md

 * update the help files so that they reflect HGS vs the python server
 * fix the less wonky lemma highlighting
 * deal with the homonymns issue in the index and vocab
+* show the selection info table when only a date range has been chosen

 ### DISTANT FANTASIES
 * vectors